ErfanRasti/arch-setup/README.md

 yt-dlp --cookies <cookies.txt> <LINK>
 ```

 Some websites embed their video in the website in a way that cannot be detected by the yt-dlp.
-In this way you can go to inspect mode (press f12) > network tab > search for m3u8 or mpd to find the video actual link.
+In this way you can go to inspect mode (press f12) > network tab > search for `m3u8` or `mpd` or `mp4` to find the video actual link.

 **References:**